-Christmas is the celebration of the birth or Nativity of Jesus Christ, the founder of Christianity on 25th date of December every year.
+Christmas is the celebration of the birth or Nativity of Jesus Christ, the founder of Christianity on the 25th date of December every year.
 The festival is celebrated with a lot of gaiety and fanfare all over the world.

 The festivities for Christmas continue for ten days from December 24th to January 1, the New Year day.
 Prayers, plays, parties, carols, and fun-filled get-together are a part of Christmas festivities.
-Also, associated with the celebrations are cakes, Christmas trees, gifts and Santa Claus.
+Also, associated with the celebrations are cakes, Christmas trees, gifts, and Santa Claus.

 The word Christmas comes from the words Cristes maesse, or “Christ`s Mass.”
 Historians

 claim that the first celebration of Christmas happened in Rome in 336 A.D.

 Early Romans, however, could not profess their religion openly as Christianity had grown up in blood and tears in Rome.
 It was only after the conversion of Emperor Constantine to Christianity in the 4th century A.D that the religion came to be followed by vast masses of humanity.
 This community then felt the need to celebrate the birth of Christ as a festival.

 But different groups had been celebrating Jesus’s birth on different dates like 6th January, 19th April, 20th May, 17th November, 25th December.
 By the 5th century A.D.
 25th, December got accepted as the most suitable date in the Western World and gradually the Eastern Churches fell in line with the west.